alanjohnvarghese/physics-informed-sonet/README.md

 > 🔒 **The full codebase will be released upon acceptance of the paper.** Stay tuned!

-In the meantime, feel free to reach out with any questions (see contact below).
+In the meantime, feel free to reach out with any questions.

 ---